The Optimum Calorie Intake For Muscle Growth

-So when you figure your daily number in this chapter, begin to add 150-200 calories per day to that number until you begin to see the desired results.
+So when you figure your daily number in this article, begin to add 150-200 calories per day to that number until you begin to see the desired results.

 For example, if your number that you calculate above comes out to 2000 calories is your daily maintenance, start consuming 2200 calories for a week or two.

 If after that time you still do not see the desire effects starting to show, up it another 200 calories.